Ralph C. Dills

 Ralph Clinton Dills (February 19, 1910 – May 23, 2002) was an American politician in the state of California.
-A Democrat, he served in the California State Assembly between the years of 1938 and 1949, and in California State Senate from 1966 to 1998.
-He is the longest serving member in the history of the General Assembly.
+A Democrat, he served in the California State Assembly from 1939 to 1949, and in the California State Senate from 1966 to 1998.
+He is the longest-serving member in the history of the California Legislature.
 He was born in Rosston, Texas and died in Rocklin, California.

+During the 1940 Democratic Party presidential primaries, Dills joined a left-wing slate pledged to lieutenant governor Ellis E. Patterson for president.
+They opposed incumbent Franklin D. Roosevelt on the grounds he was focusing too much on foreign affairs and not enough on domestic unemployment.
+The Patterson slate lost to Roosevelt's by a margin of fifteen to one.